adrian-1990/bjj-homepage/README.md

 This page contains the classes offered and a brief description of each class.
 There is an image of the class type to give a visual idea of the classes.

-The first class displayed is Brazilian Jiujitsu (BJJ).
-I wanted to user to get a little bit of the history of the art, what the key principles are and who teaches the classes.
+* The first class displayed is Brazilian Jiujitsu (BJJ).
+I wanted the user to learn a bit of the history of the art, what the key principles are and who teaches the classes.

 ![BJJ class](https://user-images.githubusercontent.com/79532281/144985734-a919b243-6824-4514-9bda-00916c2d53dc.png)

-The next section is the No-gi grappling section.
+* The next section is the No-gi grappling section.
 This section informs the user of the differances between No-gi grappling and BJJ / Judo.

 ![No-gi class](https://user-images.githubusercontent.com/79532281/144987799-f9616cdd-f703-4f34-86ce-ce00f744f0cf.png)

-The final section is Judo.
+* The final section is Judo.
 This section has a brief description of the history of Judo, the key principles behind Judo and who will teach the classes.

 ![Judo class](https://user-images.githubusercontent.com/79532281/144987752-028c38d7-365c-430c-856c-a4db5026b5e5.png)

-This section provides the user with an overview of the classes offered at the club.
+* This section contains information that first time users need about the classes.

 ### Timetable